 - User Experience – In comparison to native apps, hybrid apps do not provide a great user experience as they function in the same way on every platform.
 Therefore, if the app focuses more on one specific platform, the user experience for that app on a different platform worsens.

 - Lower Performance – Based on the type of application, hybrid apps may require an additional layer between the platform and the source code which reduces the performance of the app.
 As a matter of fact, the Facebook mobile app was moved from HTML5 to native to improve the app performance.

 - Debugging – Due to the additional layer on the hybrid development framework, debugging in hybrid apps becomes difficult.
-Developers can only rely on how the framework works with the operating system and hope no new bugs are introduced in the app.
+Developers can only rely on how the framework works with the operating system and hope there are no new bugs in the app.

 Which App Development Should You Choose?

 Choosing between hybrid app development and native app development for your business will largely depend on your business requirements.
 As each app development method has its own merits and demerits, you need to understand what benefits you want to leverage to launch your app.

 It also depends on what platforms you want to launch your app on, If you wish to launch your app only on an iOS platform or an Android platform, going with Native app development is the right choice.
 However, if you want to launch your app on multiple platforms but have budget constraints, hybrid app development is apt.
 A consultation with a software development company can help you compare hybrid app development vs native app development and choose between the two after an analysis of the market and your business needs.